Andrey Zayakin

 Andrey Viktorovich Zayakin (Андрей Викторович Заякин; born 23 February 1981) is a Russian physicist, political activist and journalist.
 He is one of the founders of the volunteer community network Dissernet.

 Biography

 In 2004 Zayakin graduated from the Department of Physics of the Moscow State University.
-In 2005 and 2007 he was a trainee at the Free University of Berlin; from 2008 until 2010 he worked in Ludwig Maximilian University of Munich.
+In 2005 and 2007 he was a trainee at the Free University of Berlin; from 2008 until 2010 he worked at LMU Munich.
 In 2009 at the Institute for Theoretical and Experimental Physics he defended a doctoral thesis “Nonperturbative Phenomena in Quantum Field Theory in External Fields and at a Finite Temperature”.
 In 2011—2011 he worked at the University of Perugia, from 2012 – at the University of Santiago de Compostelam and (from 2005) – at the Institute for Theoretical and Experimental Physics.

 In 2015 Zayakin became a journalist in Novaya Gazeta magazine, since 2018 — chief editor of the Data department there.
 Zayakin's articles were repeatedly nominated for the Redkollegia award, in 2019 he became the winner of this award.